-If you’ve ever thought, “I’m meant for something more than this,” then you’re in the right place.
+If you’ve ever thought, “I’m meant for something more than this,” you’re in the right place.

-If you’ve ever felt frustrated, overwhelmed, or just plain clueless when it comes to finding work you love, then my aim is to help you find precisely what you were born to do.
+If you’ve ever felt frustrated, overwhelmed, or just plain clueless when it comes to finding work you love, then my aim is to help you figure out precisely what you were born to do.

-Because I’ll bet that you have so much to give.
+Because I’ll bet you also have so much to give.
 That you’re brimming with creative energy.
-If only you could find the right thing to pour it into.
+You’re just looking for the right thing to pour it into.

 If you’ve got this far, I’ll assume you like the idea of Meant for Something More.
 Or you’re at least willing to give it a chance!